Ernst Kunwald: Life

 He served as assistant conductor of the Berlin Philharmonic (1907–1912).
 He was the conductor of the Cincinnati Symphony Orchestra 1912–1917 and the Cincinnati May Festival 1914–1917.
 His approach to conducting was very different than his predecessor in Cincinnati, the flamboyant Leopold Stokowski.
 A Stokowski detractor, J. Herman Thuman, wrote a review in The Cincinnati Enquirer that Kunwald “…does not find it necessary to resort to vaudeville stunts to gain the acclaim of the crowd”.
 American premiers in Cincinnati under Kunwald included Gustav Mahler’s Symphony No. 3 and Richard Strauss’ Alpine Symphony.
 He also conducted the orchestra’s first recording, for Columbia Records, on January 13, 1917: the Barcarolle from Jacques Offenbach’s The Tales of Hoffmann.

-America’s entry into World War I caused the downfall of the Austrian conductor’s career in Cincinnati.
+American entry into World War I caused the downfall of the Austrian conductor’s career in Cincinnati.
 On November 17, 1917 the Daughters of the American Revolution brought pressure on the public safety director of Pittsburgh to forbid Kunwald’s conducting his orchestra in that city.
-He was arrested by the United States Marshals Service December 8, 1917 and released from jail the next day.
+On the very day after the United States declaration of war on Austria-Hungary, Kunwald was arrested by the United States Marshals Service December 8, 1917 and released from jail the next day.
 His resignation as conductor was accepted by the board at that time.
-On January 12, 1918 he was interned under the Alien Enemies Act and imprisoned at Fort Oglethorpe in Georgia.
-He was joined in internment by fellow conductor Karl Muck, who was arrested March 25, 1918.
-The evidence on which Kunwald was interned was never fully divulged, but conducting Austrian and German Classical music and continued pride in his homeland may have been the reason.
-He conducted the Star-Spangled Banner before one concert after telling the orchestra and audience (many of whom were fellow immigrants) that his sympathies were with the House of Hapsburg and the Austro-Hungarian Empire.
-This information was noted in a memo dated December 19, 1917 from J. Edgar Hoover to the United States Attorney General.
-His sentiments led to the revocation of his honorary membership in Phi Mu Alpha Sinfonia fraternity in May 1919 (Sinfonia Handbook, Spring 1939, p.
+On January 12, 1918 he was interned under the Alien Enemies Act and imprisoned without trial as part of Austrian- and German-American internment at Fort Oglethorpe, Georgia.
+He was joined there by fellow conductor Karl Muck, who was arrested March 25, 1918.

+The evidence on which Kunwald was interned was his conducting Austrian and German Classical music and continued pride in his homeland.
+According to a memo dated December 19, 1917 from J. Edgar Hoover to the United States Attorney General, Kunwald conducted the Star-Spangled Banner before one concert after allegedly telling the orchestra and audience (many of whom were fellow immigrants) that his sympathies were with the House of Hapsburg and the Austro-Hungarian Empire.
+His allegedly pro-Austrian sentiments led to the revocation of his honorary membership in Phi Mu Alpha Sinfonia fraternity in May 1919 (Sinfonia Handbook, Spring 1939, p.
 24).

-After deportation Kunwald conducted at Königsberg (1920–1927) and then the Konzerthausorchester Berlin (Berlin Symphony Orchestra) (1928–1931).

-Ernst Kunwald was 5 feet 9 inches tall, with dark hair and blue eyes.
-He was married to Lina, a German citizen born in 1869.
+According to internment records, Ernst Kunwald was 5 feet 9 inches tall, with dark hair and blue eyes, and was married to Lina, a German citizen born in 1869.

+After agreeing to deportation in 1919, Kunwald conducted at Königsberg (1920–1927) and then the Konzerthausorchester Berlin (Berlin Symphony Orchestra) (1928–1931).